WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Lotty-Coupat/Kirstie-Checkin-Meetings.md

 * Reviewed some of GA's PRs for the project
 * Running through the user flow with developers so that they understand how a user would navigate through the MVP
 * Onboarding two potential contributors to the platform development work
+  * KW: How exciting! 👋
-* AR and SR mentoring and helping with conversations with BG
+* AR and SR mentoring and helping with conversations with BGT

 #### Who helped you this week?